 Residential and Commercial Air Conditioners (Withdrawn)

-Description: The proposed rule would reduce ground-level ozone by requiring technology that would remove ozone from ambient air that is drawn across the external heat-exchanger units of air-cooled heat pumps and air conditioners.
+The proposed rule was intended to reduce ground-level ozone by requiring technology that would remove ozone from ambient air that is drawn across the external heat exchanger units of air-cooled heat pumps and air conditioners.
 This rule was withdrawn in December 2000 because further study was needed.

 Rule project number 2000-011J-110-AI

 Associated SIP revision: Houston-Galveston-Brazoria Post-1999 Rate-of-Progress and Attainment Demonstration SIP

 - Stakeholder groups that help the agency with air quality issues

 - State plan to meet the national ozone standard

 - Tax relief for pollution-control property